llltttjjj/SM3_Attack/README.md

 Be aware of "//" sign to run all functions.

-All codes are wrtien by myself.
+All codes are writen by myself.